 - What To Do If You Can’t Pay Your Insurance Deductible

-A car insurance deductible is the amount that you pay out of pocket before your insurance provider covers damages after an accident or other event.
+A car insurance deductible is the amount of money that you pay out of pocket before your insurance provider covers damages after an accident or other event.
 It usually applies to comprehensive and collision coverage.
-You don’t actually pay a deductible to the insurance company – you pay it to the repair shop when you fix your car.
+You don’t actually pay a deductible to the insurance company – you pay it to the repair shop when they fix your car.

 Here’s an example.
 If you have a $500 deductible and need $3,000 in repairs, your insurance company will pay $2,500 toward the repairs.
 You’ll be responsible for the remaining $500, and the repair shop won’t fix your car until you pay it.
 Your deductible applies each time you file a collision or comprehensive claim.
 Depending on your state, you might have a deductible for other types of coverage, too.